Skip to main content

 Benefits

-You will receive an email from Vanderbilt HR with enrollment information after your home department confirms your appointment with the benefits team.
-There is no specific timeline for when you will receive this email; please email your home department’s administrator with questions.
+You will receive an email from the Office of People, Culture, and Belonging (PCB) with enrollment information after your home department confirms your appointment with the benefits team.
+Please email your home department’s administrator with questions.
 You can access all benefit information along with vendor presentations at your own pace.
-Review the Human Resources benefits information and enroll within 30 days of your hire date.
+Review the Vanderbilt benefits information and enroll within 30 days of your hire date.

-Open enrollment takes place in October of each year.
-Human Resources offers multiple open and individual sessions for employees to review insurance options.
-The HR benefits team is always available to answer questions regarding benefits, and can be contacted at benefits@vanderbilt.edu.
+Open enrollment takes place in October each year.
+PCB offers multiple open and individual sessions for employees to review insurance options.
+The benefits team is always available to answer questions regarding benefits and can be contacted at benefits@vanderbilt.edu.

 Non-Medical Benefits

-The Provost’s Office has collated an extended list of faculty benefits, including information about retirement programs, the Faculty Home Mortgage Purchase Plan, and the Tuition Discounts program.
+The Provost’s Office has collated an extended list of faculty benefits, including information about retirement programs, the Faculty Home Purchase Plan, and the Tuition Benefit Program.

 Return to top